 You can download a full-features trial for ten days to see if this works for you.

-Ex: if you want to find out what all IP is connected/online in 10.0.0.1 network.
-You can just execute the below nmap command.
+Ex: if you want to find out what all IP is connected/online in the 10.0.0.1 network.
+You can just execute the below Nmap command.

 nmap -sP 10.0.0.*

 Not exactly IP Scanner but known as a network vulnerability scanner.